kuskebabi/PamukkyV3ServerCS/README.md

 * `httpPort` Port for https. null for none.
 * `termsOfServiceFile` File path that has server terms of service. null for none.
 * `publicUrl` Public URL of the server for federation. null for none.
+* `maxFileSize` Max file size for uploads in megabytes.

 # Status